mmocny/tpac_2023_workshop_responsiveness/README.md

 ## 3. Measurement using Long Animation Frames (LoAF)

-With Event timing API, we gained accurate measurement of processing times, and presentation -- but lost the ability to measure rendering work.
-It was also a lot of work to "group events by animation frame".
+With Event timing API, we gained accurate measurement of processing times, and final presentation -- but lost the ability to measure rendering work.
+This means we miss out on a useful diagnostic, and actually decreases the accuracy of event grouping.

-Let's use the new LoAF API, instead!
+It was also just a lot of work to "group events by animation frame".
+Let's just use the new LoAF API, instead!

 ```js
 new PerformanceObserver(list => {